Tag Archive for: Maieutics

 Raising Awareness About Breast Self-Examination

 The first step in prevention is self-examination!
-To raise awareness among students about proper screening practices, AMESF set up a booth at the School of Medicine (ADV) and the School of Sports Science (STAPS) on October 6, 7, and 8.
+To raise awareness among students about best practices, AMESF set up a booth at the School of Medicine (ADV) and the School of Sports Science (STAPS) on October 6, 7, and 8.
 Atthe STAPS department, the booth was organized in collaboration with PESAP, the student association for the Master’s program in Prevention, Health Education, and Physical Activity.

 View this post on Instagram